aeyalcinoglu/cognitio/deutsch/the-shortest-history-of-germany.md

 - [Battle of Tours](https://en.wikipedia.org/wiki/Battle_of_Tours )was fought on 10.10.732, was an important battle during the Umayyad invasion of Gaul.
 - In 753 AD, Stephen II became the first Pope ever to journey north of the Alps.
 See [donation of Pepin](https://en.wikipedia.org/wiki/Donation_of_Pepin).
 - Charlemagne (748-	814), king of Franks, Lombards and Emperor of the Carolingian Empire was the first recognised emperor to rule from the west after the fall of the Western Roman Empire approximately three centuries earlier.
 Charlemagne's reign was marked by political and social changes that had lasting influence on Europe throughout the Middle Ages.
-- The Hildebrandslied is the earliest poetic text in German.
+- The Hildebrandslied is the earliest poetic text in Althochdeutsch.
 See [Rostam and Sohrab](https://en.wikipedia.org/wiki/Rostam_and_Sohrab) in Şahname.
 - Origin of `deutsch`: [`theodisce`](https://en.wikipedia.org/wiki/Theodiscus), around 800 AD.
+It means non-Latinate Frankish tongues, comes from Anglo-Saxons.
+- Old French is a blend of Romance base from Vulgar Latin spoken in Gaul and Germanic flavor from the Franks.
+See [Oaths of Strasbourg](https://en.wikipedia.org/wiki/Oaths_of_Strasbourg).
+- [Eldgjá eruption](https://en.wikipedia.org/wiki/Eldgj%C3%A1#10th_century_eruption) happened which forced Germans to go back to to electing kings.
+- First rulers of East Francia: [Louis the Child](https://en.wikipedia.org/wiki/Louis_the_Child), then first non-Carolingian and elected king [Conrad I of Germany](https://en.wikipedia.org/wiki/Conrad_I_of_Germany).
+Then comes Henry the Fowler, and his son  Otto The Great (960).
+- Word for Germans in Slavic languages originates from `nemoy`, non-speakers.
+- Otto I used [Translatio imperii](https://en.wikipedia.org/wiki/Translatio_imperii) to be Emperor of the Holy Roman Empire.
+- [Slavic revolt of 983](https://en.wikipedia.org/wiki/Slavic_revolt_of_983) is as central to Slavic history as 9 AD is to German history.

+## Battle for Germany (983 - 1525)